 Learn more by reading our Assisted Living Handbook or visit the BC Gov assisted living webpage.

 If you need help with meals and personal care, particularly if you are living alone or feeling isolated, assisted living services may be an option for you.
 Assisted living services includes:

-Accommodation: includes a private, lockable apartment or suite that you furnish with your own belongings.
+Accommodation: Private, lockable apartment or suite that you furnish with your own belongings.
 Buildings also have common dining and socializing spaces.

-Hospitality services: includes two meals a day (lunch and supper), weekly housekeeping, weekly laundering of linens (towels and sheets), social and recreational opportunities and 24-hour emergency response system.
+Hospitality services: Two meals a day (lunch and dinner), weekly housekeeping, weekly laundering of linens (towels and sheets), social and recreational opportunities and 24-hour emergency response system.

-Personal care services: includes assistance with bathing, grooming, dressing and medication management.
+Personal care services: Assistance with bathing, grooming, dressing and medication management.

 Be able to direct your own care and make decisions.